-Aircloak Insights is the first solution to offer real-time database anonymisation that allows analysts to query anonymised data exactly as if it were the original raw data.
+Aircloak Insights is the first solution to offer real-time database anonymization that allows analysts to query anonymized data exactly as if it were the original raw data.

-In this section we will explain how Aircloak’s technology works and show why it is the first GDPR-compliant tool for database anonymisation.
+In this section we will explain how Aircloak’s technology works and show why it is the first GDPR-compliant tool for database anonymization.

 Aircloak Insights is a transparent proxy that sits between analysts and the data they need to work with.
 Because it is transparent, analysts are able to query the data as if they were doing it directly.
 They are able to construct queries in SQL or create dashboards using tools like Tableau.
 Aircloak Insights will intercept this query and will convert it to a suitable form for the backend (which may be a structured SQL database, or a NoSQL data lake).
 As results are returned, Aircloak Insights ensures they are suitably aggregates to ensure full anonymity.

-The huge benefit of Aircloak Insights is that it allows analysts to use the tools they are familiar without any need for specific expertise in anonymisation.
+The huge benefit of Aircloak Insights is that it allows analysts to use the tools they are familiar without any need for specific expertise in anonymization.

 It is also compatible with all the most common databases, both SQL and NoSQL.
 This means it can be directly integrated into your existing analytics stack without the need for any major modifications.

 - Microsoft SQL Server, versions 2012 R2 and newer